primate-run/primate/docs/blog/primate-035.md

 - **Self-documenting code** — Component signatures serve as documentation

 !!!
-For Svelte server-client type safety, you will need to install the Primate Svelte language server plugin for TypeScript, `@plsp/svelte`, and activate it in your `tsconfig.json`.
+Svelte server-client type safety requires installing the Primate Svelte TypeScript plugin (`@plsp/svelte`) and enabling it in your `tsconfig.json`.
-!!!

-!!!
-Server-client type safety is currently only supported for JSX frontends (React, Solid, Voby) and Svelte.
+Server-client type safety is currently supported for JSX frontends (React, Solid, Voby) and Svelte.
 Support for Vue and Angular will be added in a future release.
 !!!

 ## Standalone production builds